Lad & Co

 • River Valley

-It’s a restaurant with Marco Pierre White’s name on it – you can be sure that The English House is one to impress.
-Straying away from the label of “fine-dining” though, this quintessential British restaurant along Mohamed Sultan Road still makes for an elegant space for a memorable meal out.
-Try the Beer Battered Wild Cod ($50) that’s served with triple-cooked chips and a tartare sauce.
+If it’s a restaurant with Marco Pierre White’s name on it, you can be sure that it’s one to impress.
+Straying away from the label of “fine-dining”, this quintessential British restaurant along Mohamed Sultan Road still makes for an elegant space for a memorable meal out.
+Try the beer-battered black cod ($68) that’s served with triple-cooked chips and a tartare sauce, but for something leaner on the wallet, the beer-battered Greenland halibut ($20) should be enough to satiate.
+The English House is also one of the rare spots in Singapore that serves up a traditional Sunday roast.

 Advertising